You want smart political talk without the meltdowns?

 I think life is difficult.

-If you ever read the book, The Roadless Travel, it starts out with that line.
+If you ever read the book, The Road Less Travel, that starts out with that line, life is difficult.

 Once you recognize that truth, it does make it easier because you're not expecting everything to get handed to you.

-But by that same token, like I said, I just I believe this leads me into my uh reason why I call concerning uh Senator Sessions.
+But by this same token, like I said, I just, I believe, this leads me into my reason why I called concerning Senator Sessions.

 And the reason I don't believe he's racist is simple.